supplanter-wood/flight-club/documentation/PRD.md

 - **Demographics**:\
   - Age: 18-45\
   - Tech-savvy users with access to smartphones and/or computers.\
-  - Geographic focus: Initially target users in the US and Europe.\
+  - Geographic focus: Initially target users in the UK and Europe.\
 \
 ---\
 \